strmrider/Cryptocurrency/README.md

 miner_address = ('175.171.218.10', 52132)

 wallet = Wallet(node_address, miner_address)
+# creates new address
+address = wallet.new_address()
+# Returns utxo for given addresses.
+If no addresses are provided, the method returns for all the addresses in the wallet
+unspent_txs = wallet.get_unspent()

 # create transaction
 # list of tuples containing pairs of recipient address and amount
 recipients = [('efdsf2', 1), ('das676df', 0.8), ('pmawq44', 0.2)]